 A plane crashes, or people or things fall from a plane.

 • Death and murder

 Someone dies a natural death, is killed in an accident or is murdered.

 Discover what these dream themes mean, how to explore and understand your unique version of the dream, and how you can use this insight to gain more positive and rewarding life outcomes, in my book, Dream Alchemy.

 Or ask me about your recurring dream

-You can book a consultation with me, by phone or email to get to the bottom of your recurring dream and the associated recurring life issue, and have it resolved, so you can move on in wonderful ways.
+You can book a consultation with me to get to the bottom of your recurring dream and the associated recurring life issue, and have it resolved, so you can move on in wonderful ways.